 Provides one annual award to a student who has made an outstanding contribution to the USC School of Dramatic Arts.

 Established by the Kehr family to provide financial support for independent student productions, including the creation of new plays and musicals.

 Honors the dramatic arts student who has given the most outstanding comic performance during the season.

 To recognize achievements of an outstanding undergraduate design student as they enter their chosen profession.

 Given annually to the student who has made a special contribution to student activities at the school and promises to become an exceptional alumnus.

-Student Council Award > > Established by the Student Council of the School of Dramatic Arts to honor a > graduating senior who has been recognized by his or her peers for their > contributions to the school.
+Student Council Award

+Established by the Student Council of the USC School of Dramatic Arts to honor a graduating senior who has been recognized by their peers for their contributions to the school.

 In addition to the awards listed above, the school offers more than a dozen scholarships during the admissions process thanks to generous philanthropic support from individual donors, corporations, and foundations.
 These scholarships are allocated by our admissions team based on a combination of merit and need and are separate from financial aid.
 SDA is committed to increasing our scholarship pool in order to ensure access for all students, regardless of financial status.